santiagolxs/INFIG/README.md

 # INFIG
-The training  code will be accessed soon.
+The model code will be accessed soon.